 IV.
 To determine the disease free survival (DFS) and overall survival (OS) of talimogene laherparepvec with chemotherapy and radiation in patients undergoing curative resection.

 V. To determine the pathological complete response (pCR) rate of talimogene laherparepvec with chemotherapy and radiation.

 OUTLINE: This is a dose-escalation study of talimogene laherparepvec.

-Patients receive talimogene laherparepvec intralesionally via endoscopy on weeks 1, 2-4, and 8-9.
-Patients receive capecitabine orally (PO) twice daily (BID), fluorouracil intravenously (IV) over 46 hours, oxaliplatin IV over 2 hours followed by radiation therapy for 28 fractions on weeks 2-5 and 8-13.
+Patients receive talimogene laherparepvec intralesionally via endoscopy on weeks 1, 4, 6, and 8.
+Patients receive 5-fluorouracil intravenously (IV) by bolus and over 46 hours, leucovorin IV bolus, and oxaliplatin IV over 2 hours on weeks 2 and 4.
+Patients also receive capecitabine orally (PO) twice daily (BID) followed by radiation therapy for 28 fractions on days 1-5 of weeks 8-13.
 Patients undergo resection surgery on weeks 21-25.

 After completion of study treatment, patients are followed up for 30 days and up to 5 years thereafter.